 As an employer, you have a duty of care to your staff.
 To ALL of your staff.

 If you have an issue regarding high levels of short term absence, either across the whole business, a department or just with one individual, these interviews can serve a different purpose.
-That being, to provide a means to impress upon the individual(s) the impact those recurring absences have on their team, the business and, potentially, their job.
+That being said, to provide a means to impress upon the individual(s) the impact those recurring absences have on their team, the business and, potentially, their job.

-This doesn’t negate your Duty of Care but makes it clear to all, that the ‘odd day here and there’ spread across the year, DOES matter.
+This doesn’t negate your Duty of Care but makes it clear to all that the ‘odd day here and there’ spread across the year DOES matter.

 To tackle this, we agreed that I would carry out all Return to Work Interviews on the clients’ behalf.
-It reduces his workload and, as I don’t work with his employees on a day to day basis, there is no risk that relationships might become awkward in the workplace.
+It reduces his workload and, as I don’t work with his employees on a day-to-day basis, there is no risk that relationships might become awkward in the workplace.

 So, my question to you is, can you afford NOT to have a system for Return to Work Interviews?

-If you would like a free return to work template form then please click here to receive a download.
+If you would like a free return to work template form, then please click here to receive a download.

 Don’t keep it a secret

 Did you find this blog useful?
 Think you have fellow business owners that would too?
 Feel free to share or ‘like’ using social media buttons to the left.